Pre-Meeting Workshops

 Registration is required for this workshop.

-This workshop is designed for 1) individuals attending the 2024 NASAD Workshop for Visiting Evaluators, 2) individuals attending the 2024 NASAD Workshop for Experienced Evaluators, 3) currently trained NASAD visiting evaluators, 4) representatives from institutions scheduled for NASAD comprehensive accreditation reviews within the next three years, and individuals who will have the responsibility for leading the accreditation process and/or writing Self-Studies, and 5) individuals preparing materials for review by the Commission on Accreditation.
+This workshop is designed for 1) individuals attending the 2025 NASAD Workshop for Visiting Evaluators, 2) individuals attending the 2025 NASAD Workshop for Experienced Evaluators, 3) currently trained NASAD visiting evaluators, 4) representatives from institutions scheduled for NASAD comprehensive accreditation reviews within the next three years, including individuals who will have the responsibility for leading the accreditation process and/or writing Self-Studies, and 5) individuals preparing materials for review by the Commission on Accreditation.
 The primary focus of the workshop will be the NASAD Handbook and will include discussion of the Constitution, Bylaws, Rules of Practice and Procedure, Code of Ethics, Standards for Accreditation, and Appendices.
 Attendees will devote a substantial amount of time to discussing the standards—including the role they play in NASAD evaluative review processes and their application.
 Attendees will have the opportunity, using case study materials, to consider various scenarios which will explore the application of standards and guidelines.

-(Please note: Individuals attending the Workshop for Visiting Evaluators or Workshop for Experienced Evaluators [Thursday, October 17 from 9:00 a.m.–5:00 p.m.], and/or the Briefing for Evaluators [Thursday, October 17 from 1:15 p.m. to 2:30 p.m.] are asked to attend this session in preparation for these invitational training sessions.)
+(Please note: Individuals attending the Workshop for Visiting Evaluators or Workshop for Experienced Evaluators [Thursday, October 16 from 9:00 a.m.–5:00 p.m.], and/or the Briefing for Evaluators [Friday, October 17 from 4:30 p.m. to 5:45 p.m.] are asked to attend this session in preparation for these invitational training sessions.)